SkippZ/Messenger-Producer/README.md

 - nginx
 - php-fpm
-- mariadb
+- rabbitmq

-- node
+To start the project run `docker compose up -d`

-To start the project run `docker compose up -d` and open `http://localhost:8080`
+To publish a message open `http://localhost:8080`